Port of Los Angeles

 At this time a year ago, the top five trade partners were China, Japan, Vietnam, South Korea and Taiwan.

-By tonnage, the top five trade partners year-to-date are China, Vietnam, Guyana, Japan and South Korea.
+By tonnage, the top five trade partners year-to-date are China, Vietnam, Guyana, South Korea and Japan.

 At this time a year ago, the top five by tonnage were China, Vietnam, Japan, South Korea and Taiwan.